 - Bring a large pot of water to boil, adding a generous sprinkling of salt once it has come to boil.

 - Place the triangoli in the water and cook for 2-3 minutes.

 - Meanwhile melt the butter in the frying plan along with your sage leaves.

-- Transfer your trangoli onto a plate, drizzle with the butter sauce, sprinkle with a little more parmesan and a pinch of black pepper and serve!
+- Transfer your triangoli onto a plate, drizzle with the butter sauce, sprinkle with a little more parmesan and a pinch of black pepper and serve.
 Buon appetito!